 On this course you will be challenged to study the development of systems with the capabilities to perceive, learn, store information, reason about what is known, communicate using human language and interact with the physical environment.

 You'll gain a thorough grounding in Computer Science in the first two years.
 In the following years you will then sharpen your focus on AI, taking AI modules and an individual project.
-You will cover the four main AI themes: natural language processing, machine learning and automated reasoning, intelligent agents and pattern recognition and computer vision.
+Your specialist modules will allow you to cover themes such as natural language processing, machine learning, computer vision, intelligent agents and game AI.

 The five-year, integrated Masters format of this course allows you to study the AI specialism in-depth and you'll be able to engage with the latest, cutting-edge research.
 You will also have the chance to spend a year out in an industrial setting so you can start to put your knowledge into practice.